Seth Godin wrote the following on his website:

 - You should refuse to get an abortion. (\”You shall not murder.\” Exodus 20:13)

 - You should tell others what Jesus Christ has done for you (assuming that you know!).
 (Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in [fn1] the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 Matthew 28: 18–20)

 - You should not join the military where you can be ordered to murder people or support others who are murdering. (\”You shall not murder.\” Exodus 20:13)

-If you're concerned about peace for yourself, we hope you will drop by our home page before leaving us.
-The Internet without a doubt is full with articles concerning every kind of subject.
-Here is an item we hope will be of interest for peace enthusiasts and those who like to read peace articles.
+If you're concerned about peace for yourself, be sure to drop by our home page before leaving us.
+The Web for sure is loaded with articles about every kind of subject.
+Here is a post we thought might be helpful for peace seekers and those who follow peace news.